Island

 What is the dress code for waterfront restaurants in the Cayman Islands?

-The dress code is generally casual, but smart casual is appropriate for nicer establishments.
-Swimsuits are generally not acceptable, especially for dinner.
+Most places are casual, but smart casual is suitable for nicer establishments.
+Swimwear is typically not appropriate for dining, especially at dinner.

 Are there any restaurants with wheelchair accessibility?